Capo's bath house

-Capo's Bath House was an iconic structure that appeared in many images of the Saint Augustine, Florida waterfront during 1870–1914.
+Capo's Bath House was a structure that appeared in many images of the Saint Augustine, Florida waterfront during 1870–1914.
 Capo's occupied an octagonal-shaped building located on a bay pier near 20 Bay Street across from Baya Lane throughout the Flagler Era.
 It appears in a sketch from 1875 that shows a wood building on a stone foundation across the street from the Old Spanish Prison and the residence of George H Emery.

 The facility provided hot and cold sea water, sulfur water baths, and shower baths "in the season."
 Women and children bathed at separate times than men.
 Dressing rooms were provided to change from formal clothing to swim attire.
 In a 1934 interview with the Saint Augustine Record, Ocean View Hotel proprietor Henry E Hernandez described the Bath House: